amantham20/MSU-Courses/README.md

 GPA: 4.0

 ### Calc 3 MTH 234
+A lot of intresting 3D math.
+Atleast i didn't have to prove anything... yet.
 #### concepts
 1. Vectors and Geometry of Space (ch 12)
 2. Vector Functions (ch 13)